 Cara Streekstra, Sytsma Lab

-Phlox systematics will be the focus on Cara Streekstra’s masters research in the Sytsma Lab.
-We are growing live-collected specimens of Phlox drummondii from Wisconsin, Illinois, Michigan, and Ohio for her research on a possible speciation divergence of the taxon.
+Phlox systematics was the focus on Cara Streekstra’s masters research in the Sytsma Lab.
+We are growing live-collected specimens of Phlox divaricata from Wisconsin, Illinois, Michigan, and Ohio for her research on a possible speciation divergence of the taxon.

 The Botany Greenhouse grew GMO cotton for drought tolerance in space for a Target funded project in the spring of 2019.
 The genetic lines for this project were grown to bulk seed.
-This seed is scheduled to launch to the International Space Station soon.
+This seed was launched to the International Space Station.
 Along with growing drought tolerant plants in space, this project also investigates root growth in the absence of gravity.

 The research of Dr. Ken Sytsma has led to many, many specimens in our living collection over the decades.
 His continued support and use of the collection for teaching and research goes above and beyond.
 Our collection would not be what it is today without his continued efforts.
 Currently, his NSF-funded grant is exploring the systematics and floral morphology of the genus Salvia (Lamiaceae).
 We currently have over 50 Salvia taxa growing in our greenhouse for this study.